quan612/rental-booking-angular/README.md

 # Booking App

-> A booking application built on MEAN stack - MongoDb, Express, Angular, NodeJs.
+> A booking application built on MEAN stack - MongoDb, Express, Angular, NodeJs with TypeScript.

 Demo is at: https://booking-angular.herokuapp.com/